NeaByteLab/LLM-Toolkit/README.md

 - **Type Safety**: TypeScript support with type definitions
 - **Multi-Provider**: Works with multiple LLM providers

-## 🎯 Purpose

-This toolkit implements tool calling capabilities in LLM applications.
-It includes:

-- **Type Safety**: TypeScript support with type definitions
-- **Tool Schemas**: Definitions for tool calling functionality
-- **Validation Logic**: Parameter validation and execution validation
-- **Execution Framework**: Tool execution and management
-- **Modular Architecture**: Integration with LLM providers

 > [!NOTE]
-> This is a simple toolkit for building LLM applications with tool calling.
-It shows how to handle multiple tool calls, manage sessions, and structure tool execution.
+> This toolkit shows how to handle multiple tool calls, manage sessions, and structure tool execution.
 The code is straightforward - you can see how the Orchestrator loops through tool calls, how ChatManager keeps track of messages, and how ToolExecutor runs the actual tools.
-Planning to add more common tools like file operations, web scraping, and API calls.
-Feel free to copy the patterns or use it as a starting point for your own projects.

 ## 🏗️ Architecture